NotedSalmon/NotedSalmon/README.md

 ### Hi there, I'm NotedSalmon! 🌟

 Welcome to my GitHub profile!
-I'm a Software Engineer currently trying out different technologies.
+I'm a Software Engineer for Payara currently trying out different technologies.

 ---